federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 	  - Stream 3a includes all resource data with 'WMS' as the format value and splits them to two AttributeCreator transformers.
 	    - AttributeCreator_3 creates French attribute values, overriding previously created definitions:
 		  - 'xlink_role' with the value of 'urn:xml:lang:fra-CAN'
-		  - 'transfert_option_description_language_other_lang' with the value of 'fra'
+		  - 'transfer_option_description_language_other_lang' with the value of 'fra'
-		  - 'transfert_option_description_language' with the value of 'fra'
+		  - 'transfer_option_description_language' with the value of 'fra'
 		- AttributeCreator_2 creates English attribute values:
 		  - 'xlink_role' with the value of 'urn:xml:lang:eng-CAN'
-		  - 'transfert_option_description_language_other_lang' with the value of 'eng'
+		  - 'transfer_option_description_language_other_lang' with the value of 'eng'
-		  - 'transfert_option_description_language' with the value of 'eng'
+		  - 'transfer_option_description_language' with the value of 'eng'
 		- AttributeCreator_3 and AttributeCreator_4 are both sent to Attribute_Creator_8 transformer.
 	    - AttributeCreator_8 creates 'protocol' with value of 'OGC:WMS'
 		- Stream 3a sent to AttributeExposer_4 transformer.
 	  - Stream 3b includes all resources data with 'ESRI REST' as the format value and splits them to two AttributeCreator transformers.
 	    - AttributeCreator_7 creates French attribute values, overriding previously created definitions:
 		  - 'xlink_role' with the value of 'urn:xml:lang:fra-CAN'
-		  - 'transfert_option_description_language_other_lang' with the value of 'fra'
+		  - 'transfer_option_description_language_other_lang' with the value of 'fra'
-		  - 'transfert_option_description_language' with the value of 'fra'
+		  - 'transfer_option_description_language' with the value of 'fra'
 		- AttributeCreator_6 creates English attribute values:
 		  - 'xlink_role' with the value of 'urn:xml:lang:eng-CAN'
-		  - 'transfert_option_description_language_other_lang' with the value of 'eng'
+		  - 'transfer_option_description_language_other_lang' with the value of 'eng'
-		  - 'transfert_option_description_language' with the value of 'eng'
+		  - 'transfer_option_description_language' with the value of 'eng'
 	    - AttributeCreator_6 and AttributeCreator_7 are both sent to Attribute_Creator_9 transformer.
 	    - AttributeCreator_9 creates 'protocol' with value of 'ESRI REST: Map Service'
 		- Stream 3b sent to AttributeExposer_4 transformer.